Blanding’s turtle © Joe Crowley

 Biology

-Females of this species do not mature until at least age 14, and individuals can live to be over 75 years old!
-In late May or early June, the female excavates a nest in a sunny area with good drainage and lays up to 22 eggs in a single clutch.
-Hatchlings three to four centimetres in length emerge in the fall.
+Individuals of this species do not mature until 17 to 25 years of age, and individuals can live to be over 80 years old!
+In late May or early June, the female excavates a nest in a sunny area with good drainage and lays up to 25 eggs in a single clutch.
+Hatchlings emerge in September or October.
 The gender of the offspring depends on the incubation temperature of the eggs.

 Blanding’s turtles are omnivorous and forage primarily during the day for crayfish, insects, fish, frogs and a variety of plant material.
 Most aquatic turtles feed exclusively in the water, but Blanding’s turtles also eat on land.
 When disturbed, they pull in the lobes of their hinged plastron to partially close the shell.